A TALE OF TWO SINFUL KINGS

 Now let's compare how David pictured above responded when the prophet Nathan rebuked him for killing an innocent man named Uriah the Hittite to commit adultery with his wife named Bathsheba.
 King David was sitting on his throne one day when the prophet Nathan showed up.
 David said Nathan tell me a story because I love your blessed illustrations.

-Nathan told David, there were two men; one was very wealthy and the other was very poor.
-The poor man only owned one little ewe lamb and the wealthy man had whole flocks of sheep.
+Nathan told David about two men.
+One was very wealthy and the other was very poor.
+The poor man only owned one little ewe lamb and the wealthy man had many flocks of sheep.
 One day the rich man had his servant take the poor man's little lamb even though he had many flocks of sheep.
-David told Nathan this was wrong and he said I'll have this rich man pay fourfold for his sin.
+David told Nathan that this was wrong and he said I'll have this rich man pay fourfold for his sin.
 Then Nathan pointed his finger at David and said Thou art the man.
 You had many women but took poor Uriah's wife Bathsheba for yourself and had Uriah killed.

-Now, notice David's response to Nathan when he was confronted about his sin.
+Now notice David's response to Nathan when he was confronted about his sin.
 David said unto Nathan at 2 Samuel 12:13 I have sinned against the Lord.
-Wow, this was totally different from Ahab's response to Elijah who said Hast thou found me O mine enemy.
+This was totally different from Ahab's response to Elijah who said Hast thou found me, O mine enemy?
 David's reaction to Nathan's rebuke was total repentance that resulted in blessings while Ahab's reaction to Elijah's rebuke was scorn with a desire to continue sinning that resulted in death and trouble.

 David was a wise man who repented and stopped sinning when confronted about his sins by Nathan the prophet.
 Because David repented God blessed him with a son named Solomon who built a glorious temple unto the Lord.
 Ahab was a scorner and foolish man who kept sinning when confronted about his sins by Elijah the prophet.
 Because Ahab scorned Elijah and kept sinning, he died three years later, his body pierced by an arrow in a war chariot where the dogs licked his blood as Elijah had said.
 David is remembered as a wise man after God's own heart but Ahab is only remembered as a symbol of scorn.